Visit Circle Gallery to experience our exhibitions in person

 Laura Carty, Assistant Executive Director • laura@mdfedart.org

-Amani Freeman, Exhibition Manager • amani@mdfedart.org
+Amani Freeman, Exhibitions Manager • amani@mdfedart.org

 BOARD OF DIRECTORS